The world is waking up, and I’m here for it.

 Whether you are just beginning to notice how systemic inequity impacts your relationships, or if you are struggling to break through fear in order to discover and pursue your life’s true purpose, I help clients cultivate their inner wisdom and move from anxiety and existential dread to a place of spiritual growth.

-I’m a writer, sex, and grief coach who helps clients uncover the ways that we experience grief within and through daily experiences of systemic injustice.
+I’m a writer, sex, and grief coach who helps clients uncover the ways that fear of loss and avoiding the reality of impermanence shape us.
 I’m the author of the Grieving While Black: An Anti-Racist Take on Oppression and Sorrow (North Atlantic Books).
 Grief is bigger than our individual stories and deeply connected to what we fear, what we love and what we aspire towards.
 Let’s work together.

 Our world needs to attend to and acknowledge grief.